MaciejBaj/lisk-sdk-examples/README.md

 Example applications using Alpha SDK.

+Alpha SDK helps introducing new funcionalities to the network by extending the base behaviour - overriding the interface of [Base Transaction](https://github.com/LiskHQ/lisk-sdk/blob/development/elements/lisk-transactions/src/base_transaction.ts).

 ### [Hello World](./hello_world/README.md)

 A hello world application of Alpha SDK.
 Guides through the basic flow of using Alpha SDK.
 By creating a new custom transaction with no practical use case, you can get an idea of why and how to implement the required methods of the custom transaction interface.